 Arthur is not the only consumer who notified Lexus about fires involving the fuel line prior to the recall.

 "My 2002 Lexus caught fire while I was driving on the freeway.
-The fire department said it was the fuel injection that caused the fire," said Geraldine of Healdsburg, Calif., in a 2005 complaint to ConsumerAffairs.
+The fire department said it was the fuel injection that caused the fire," said Geraldine of Healdsburg, Calif., in a 2005 report to ConsumerAffairs.
 "Lexus service are the only people that have worked on my car and the only people that even lifted my hood.
 They will take no responsibility re: this loss."

 Out of pocket